During a job interview, I was once asked, “If you were going on vacation to Ireland, what would you pack and when would you start packing.”

-Same goes for traveling with little kids.
+The same goes for traveling with little kids.
 If you have frequent accidents with one, plan accordingly.

 The other kids might be fine with one extra pair of jeans, but this one will probably need two or three.
 In this case, I usually pack leggings as extras since they take up less space.

 Buy or borrow when you’re there

 If you get there and the washer is broken or your little is peeing her pants faster than you can clean and dry them, you still have options.
 We usually visit family, so borrowing something for us or our children is pretty easy to do.